Patizy-tel/foodstyles-patel-solution/README.md

- my process flow when like this,
+ my process flow was like this,